randyhill/prTemplates/pull_request-template.md

+## Pull Request Description

+## Pull Request Checklist
+Please read through the following checklist before opening a pull request.

 https://ouraring.atlassian.net/wiki/spaces/SW/pages/3694756120/iOS+PR+Checklist
-Using the iOS PR Checklist, check that you've done the following (or add a comment explaining for each that you haven't)
+Using the following Checklist, check (with an X) those that are done or add a comment to the description above explaining those that aren't

-## Pull request checklist

-Please read through this short checklist before opening a pull request.

 [ ] 1a.
 Is it targeted against master?
 [ ] 1b.
 Was it flagged for experimental?